2019 POLIN Award

-In December, the POLIN Award gala will be held for the fourth time.
-The Award will be handed in to an individual, an organisation or an institution engaged in preserving the memory of the history of Polish Jews.
-We are awaiting submissions of nominees until 12 September.
-The laureate will be presented with a statuette—a sculpture by Barbara Falender and a financial prize of 10,000 Polish zlotys.
+In December, the POLIN Award gala will be held for the fifth time.
+The Award will be given to an individual, an organisation or an institution engaged in preserving the memory of the history of Polish Jews.
+We are awaiting submissions of nominees until September 20th.
+The value of cash prizes for the laureate, the winners of honourable mentions, and the nominees of the competition equals 60,000 PLN.

 Since 2015 - the first anniversary of the opening of the core exhibition titled 1000-Year History of the Polish Jews - the POLIN Award has been granted to individuals or organisations who preserve the memory of the history of Polish Jews and contribute to building a better future, mutual understanding and respect between Poles and Jews.